|Support||Email & forum|

 And a server in Sweden: 125 Mbps

 And a server in London, UK: 133 Mbps

+These are good speeds if you need fast UK VPN servers.
 In addition to nearby servers in Europe, I also tested a handful of VPN servers in the US and Canada.
-Once again, speeds were great.

 Here’s a Perfect Privacy VPN server in Miami: 131 Mbps